runbykim/django-s3files/README.md

 ## Settings
 1. Add `django-s3files` to your `INSTALLED_APPS` in `settings.py`.

 2. Add include url above your admin url.
+You can change the url as you wish.
     ```python
     urlpatterns = [
         path('admin/s3files/', include('s3files.urls')),